rocker-org/rocker-versioned/README.md

 - The Dockerfiles themselves are subject to change, to improve performance, ease of use, readability, or other concerns raised in the issues.
 These changes should also not alter the general behavior of R or R packages on the image.
 These changes can be seen in the git history.
 The [rocker-versioned](https://github.com/rocker-org/rocker-versioned) repo will use its own semantic version tagging to indicate changes to this repository, with snapshots from these tags archived on Zenodo.

+## License ##

+The Dockerfiles in this repository are licensed under the GPL 2 or later.

+## Trademarks ##

+RStudio is a registered trademark of RStudio, Inc.  The use of the trademarked term RStudio and the distribution of the RStudio binaries through the images hosted on [hub.docker.com](https://registry.hub.docker.com/) has been granted by explicit permission of RStudio.
+Please review [RStudio's trademark use policy](http://www.rstudio.com/about/trademark/) and address inquiries about further distribution or other questions to [permissions@rstudio.com](emailto:permissions@rstudio.com).